 AEMO's projected assessment of system adequacy processes (PASA) collect, analyse and publish information that will inform the market regarding forecasts of supply and demand.
-AEMO's projected assessment of system adequacy processes (PASA) collect, analyse and disclose projected information about power system security and reliability of supply.
-These processes inform Registered Participants to enable them to make decisions about supply, demand and outages of transmission networks.

 PASA is administered in two timeframes:

 - 1. Medium-term PASA (MTPASA) a 24 month projection at daily resolution. - 2.
 Short-term PASA (STPASA) a six day projection at 30 minute resolution.